TopG85/TopG85/README.md

 could make some improvements.
-I've used HTML, CSS with Bootstrap it's a single page website with sections, in the future I will add Python and Django to add CRUD functionality so my friend will be able to edit the content of his website.
+I've used HTML, CSS with Bootstrap it's a single page website with sections, in the future I will add Python and Django to add CRUD functionality so my friend will be able to update and edit the content of his website.
+He has an events section and it changes every month so to have the option to change this would be a cool feature.
+I will also add python and Django in such a way so he doesn't have to learn coding.
 <!--
 **TopG85/TopG85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.